 Pronounced cab-er-nay saw-vin-yawn, cabernet sauvignon is one of the world’s most recognised red wine grape varieties.
 Originating in France, the grape is a natural cross between cabernet franc and sauvignon blanc from the Bordeaux region.
 It is loved for its high concentration and age worthiness and is renowned for its thick skin and hardy vines.
 Cabernet sauvignon is a full-bodied wine with high tannins and a noticeable acidity that contributes to the aging process.
 Cabernet sauvignon tends to produce wines with blackcurrant notes, however accompanying notes vary depending on the climate.
 Claymore Black Magic Woman Reserve Cabernet Sauvignon from Clare Valley in South Australia is deep crimson in colour with a bouquet of mint, menthol and blackcurrant with a subtle French oak aroma.
 Pair with lamb or rich foods, high in fats to match the elevated tannins.
 Be sure to use large decanters with a wide base for wines like cabernet sauvignon.
 Because of their higher tannins, they need longer to decant.
 The wider base will increase oxygen and decant a lot faster.

-To view our full range of red wines plus more, check out Beer Wine Spirits Autumn – Winter 2020
+To view our full range of red wines plus more, check out our wholesale alcohol range or the Beer Wine Spirits Autumn – Winter 2020

 Written by Tayla Kelly